adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ### Automation

 Graph walking is at the heart of automated model-based testing.
 By using graph walking algorithms you can generate tests automatically based on the

+### Wrap

+Techniques like this help to move away from the how your application works to what it does.
+The goal is to make sure our application does what we want it to do.